sourcebroker/deployer-extended-wordpress/README.rst

         ]
     );

-Look at `wp-config-local.php`_ to see what data should be stored in this file in order the database synchronization can start to work.
 Mind that "deploy.php" file must be the same on all instance before you can start to do database synchronization.

 Synchronizing media & WordPress / plugins code